A day well spent in Trier

 We arrived late in the morning and Germany was slowly waking up and getting ready for the day.
 All the shops are closed on most Sundays, but the cafés and restaurants are ready to serve you.
 We planted ourselves on a cute little terrace right in front of the fountain and made plans for the rest of our day.
 And ended up having a lovely pizza just outside the square at an Italian restaurant.

 Trier was founded by the Romans, and that’s why It’s Germany’s oldest town.
 It’s close to the border of Luxembourg, so if your ever around the border, just hop over and explore the city.
 It really doesn’t matter which day of the week you choose.
 Just make sure you have enough cash in your pockets (the Germans have a thing with cash) and let the colorful city surprise you.

 I just couldn’t wait to show Thomas around and together we discovered this piece of history; Porta Nigra.
 This grand Roma gateway (dating from 180 AD) is made from heavy stone slabs and is truly worth to visit.
 You just pay a few Euro’s and your good to go.
-And if you love the Roman architecture there is much more to explore.
-Because also the ruins of Roman baths, an ampitheater outside the center and even the stonde bridge over the Moselle River (as seen in my pictures) are still well-preserved structures.
+And if you love Roman architecture there is much more to explore.
+Because also the ruins of Roman baths, an amphitheater outside the center and even the stone bridge over the Moselle River (as seen in my pictures) are still well-preserved structures.
 And I think it is really amazing we still have these structures and we should take good care of them.

 After the Romans left the empire collapsed and Trier turned into this colorful fairytale.
 With the beautiful Saint George’s Fountain right in the middle.
-Our day was cloudy but the buildings where still shining and ready to brighten up our day.
+Our day was cloudy but the buildings were still shining and ready to brighten up our day.

 Have you ever been to Germany?